 d) provides a report to the Secretariat, observer service provider and appropriate authorities on the incident; and

-e) cooperates fully in any and all official investigations, and preserves any potential evidence and the personal effects and quarters of the deceased or missing observers before the new observer is on board.
+e) cooperates fully in any and all official investigations, and preserves any potential evidence and the personal effects of the deceased observer before the new observer is on board.

-30. Members and CNCPs shall take and implement all steps, as a matter of due diligence, to prevent incidents causing serious harm or death to observers on board vessels flying their flag, and to sanction or punish those involved, including through criminal investigation and prosecution.
+30. Members and CNCPs shall take and implement necessary steps, as a matter of due diligence, to prevent incidents causing serious harm or death to observers on board receiving vessels flying their flag, and, if appropriate, to sanction or punish those involved, including through criminal investigation and prosecution.
 The Members and CNCPs shall cooperate to that end and ensure results of investigations conducted and any actions taken related to observer assault or harassment will be provided promptly to the observer provider and the Secretariat, for transmission to all Members and the relevant CNCPs.

 Observer fees